Amplifier Topologies for Current-Drive

 The voltage alterations of the current-sensing resistor R5 are shifted by C2 to the inverting input to form the current-feedback.
 C2 as well as C3 and C4 assume half of the supply voltage.
 C2 has to be so large as to exhibit negligible impedance, at the operating frequencies, compared to resistances R2 and R3.

-An important additional benefit of the current-drive operation is here that the non-idealities of the electrolytic capacitor (C3), needed for DC blocking, are not able to affect the load current and hence to degrade sound quality, as can happen in a voltage-output amplifier.
-Also, the current-driven capacitor does not introduce a pole in the low-frequency response, as happens in conventional design.
+An important additional benefit of the current-drive operation is that the non-idealities of the electrolytic capacitor (C3), that is needed for DC blocking, are not able to affect the load current and hence to degrade sound quality, as can happen in a voltage-output amplifier.
+Also, the current-driven capacitor does not introduce a pole (i.e. a roll-off) in the low-frequency response, as happens in conventional design.

 The concept of bridging, much employed in voltage amplifiers, is also applicable to current-drive systems.
 Below is shown a bridge-connected transconductor topology, in which one power amplifier (A1) controls the current flowing through the load while an other (A2) mirrors the output voltage of the former to opposite polarity.
 A3 and resistors labeled R2 make up a difference amplifier that provides a load current dependent feedback signal similarly as above in the grounded load case.